 Metabolism is the process in which your body converts calories into energy, explaining why there is a lot of talk around how dieting affects metabolism.
-We have all tried dieting in an effort to shed some pounds, but what you may not know is that the constant dieting, caloric restriction, and overtraining is making it harder for your body to metabolize food.
+We have all tried dieting in an effort to shed some pounds, but what you may not know is that the constant dieting, caloric restriction, and overtraining are making it harder for your body to metabolize food.
 The more your weight fluctuates and the more you go through periods of extreme caloric restriction to binge eating, the more inefficient your metabolism becomes.
 And here is why.

 Your metabolism is made up of your basal or resting metabolic rate (BMR or RMR), your thermic effect of food (TEF), and your non-exercise activity thermogenesis (NEAT).